-A kidney stone (nephrolithiasis) begins as tiny crystals that form inside the kidney where urine is made.
+A kidney stone (nephrolithiasis) starts as tiny crystals that form inside the kidney where urine is made.
 Most kidney stones enlarge to about 1/8 to 1/4 inch in size before leaving the kidney and moving toward the bladder.
 There are 4 types of kidney stones.
 Eighty percent are calcium stones—mostly calcium oxalate but also some with calcium phosphate.
 The other 3 types include uric acid stones, struvite stones (from a preceding infection), and rarely, cystine stones.

-The following guidelines will help you care for yourself at home:
+These guidelines will help you care for yourself at home:

 Drink plenty of fluids.
 This increases urine flow and reduces the risk of further stone formation.
 Healthy adults (no heart/liver/kidney disease) who have had a kidney stone should drink 12, 8-ounce glasses of fluids per day.
 Most of this should be water.
 The goal is to produce 1.5 to 2 quarts of almost colorless urine per 24 hours.